 Our real-life example for traveling Guatemala on a budget can help you estimate your costs!

-Our Guatemala trip was not only tons of fun, it also ended up having a very reasonable price tag: our Guatemala travel budget reflects the lowest cost per day of anywhere we have been since starting to travel full-time!
+Our Guatemala trip was not only tons of fun, but it also ended up having a very reasonable price tag: our Guatemala travel budget reflects the lowest trip cost per day of anywhere we have been since starting to travel full-time.

-Though we did do several things to keep prices low, we didn’t hold back on the experiences: swimming in Semuc Champey, hiking (and camping on) a volcano, riding horses to beautiful lookout points on Lake Atitlan, and studying Spanish with private tutors for a week were all part of our Guatemala experience!
+Though we did do several things to keep prices low, we didn’t hold back on the experiences: swimming in Semuc Champey, hiking (and camping on) Volcano Acatanenango, going horseback riding around Lake Atitlan, and studying Spanish with private tutors for a week were all part of our Guatemala travel experience!

 Where We Stayed in Guatemala